splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 .. _metricset-errors:

-How error spans counted in MetricSets
+How error spans are counted in MetricSets
 ============================================

 To generate endpoint-level Monitoring MetricSets, Splunk APM turns endpoint spans, which are spans with ``span.kind = SERVER`` or ``span.kind = CONSUMER``, into error metric data.
 If a span is considered an error per the Error rules in Splunk APM, that span counts towards errors in the Monitoring MetricSet for the endpoint associated with that span.